spraakbanken/multigec-2025/README.md

 * [ ] November 29, 2024 - results announced
 * [ ] December 20, 2024 - paper submission deadline with system descriptions
 * [ ] January 20, 2025 - paper reviews sent to the authors
-* [ ] February 7, 2025 - camera-ready deadline
+* [ ] February 3, 2025 - camera-ready deadline
-* [ ] March 5 (or March 2), 2025 - presentations of the systems at the NLP4CALL workshop
+* [ ] March 5, 2025 - presentations of the systems at the NLP4CALL workshop

 ## Publication